-Original work includes:
+Original work for theatre includes:

-DIE WEIHNACHTSBÄCKEREI (book), a holiday family musical celebrating the work of Rolf Zuckowski, commissioned by Stückgut Productions (Germany).
+Die Weihnactsbäckerei (book), a holiday family musical celebrating the work of Rolf Zuckowski, commissioned by Stückgut Productions (Germany).
 Word Premiere: Schmidt's Tivoli (Hamburg), 2018, followed by annual productions and national tours, as well as an audiobook recording available in the EU.

-THE HOUDINI BOX (book, lyrics), based on the book by Brian Selznick & commissioned by Chicago Children's Theatre.
+The Houdini Box (book, lyrics), based on the book by Brian Selznick & commissioned by Chicago Children's Theatre.
 Recipient of two NEA development grants.
 World Premiere: Chicago Children's Theatre, 2012.

-THE LIGHT AND LEONARDO DA VINCI (book, lyrics), a mix of magical realism and comedy, was developed at NYU in 2008, and in Cagliari, Sardinia.
+The Light and Leonardo da Vinci (book, lyrics), a mix of magical realism and comedy, was developed at NYU in 2008, and in Cagliari, Sardinia.

-CAKE! (book, music, lyrics), a one-act musical comedy riot inspired by competitive eating, has been performed across the US, including The Hartt School, NYU, Laurie Beechman Theatre, and more.
+Cake! (book, music, lyrics), a one-act musical comedy riot inspired by competitive eating, has been performed across the US, including The Hartt School, NYU, Laurie Beechman Theatre, and more.

-THE BLACKBIRD (book, music, lyrics), a fairytale about a too-perfect world that falls apart (and is better once it does), premiered at Kohl's children's theatre in Monterrey, Mexico in 2007.
+The Blackbird (book, music, lyrics), a fairytale about a too-perfect world that falls apart (and is better once it does), premiered at Kohl's children's theatre in Monterrey, Mexico in 2007.

-GARDENIA! (book, music, lyrics), a fairytale that flips the local social hierarchy on its head, premiered at Kohl's children's theatre in Monterrey, Mexico in 2005,
+Gardenia! (book, music, lyrics), a fairytale that flips the local social hierarchy on its head, premiered at Kohl's children's theatre in Monterrey, Mexico in 2005,